 I don’t want anyone to know I’m having this coaching.
 Will you please be discreet?

 Yes.
-A lot of my clients feel this way and it’s no problem.
+A lot of my clients feel this way and it’s fine.
 If I come to your workplace, I’ll simply say I’ve got a meeting with you and give my name.